-Alberta, Ottawa sign deal that reduces oilsands environmental monitoring | CBC News
+Alberta, Ottawa reduce oilsands environmental monitoring budget due to pandemic | CBC News

 "We've got one of the biggest industrial developments — the primary problems of which are contamination of the environment and consumption of water — and there's no downstream monitoring."

+The federal official said it's an "evolving issue" and some water quality monitoring could resume as COVID-19 restrictions are eased.

 Alberta has a binding agreement with the Northwest Territories to keep track of what's happening with the Athabasca, which flows into the territory.

 Joslyn Oosenbrug of the territory's Environment Department said her government was told a deal had been reached.

 "We were not provided with any detailed information about the budget," she said in an email.